celo-org/docs/blog/20-04-23-building-a-vending-machine-on-celo-blockchain/building-a-vending-machine-on-celo-blockchain.md

 The code then calls the `purchase` function with an argument of `1` which is the actual value of the `amount`.

-If the transaction is successful, the function logs the transaction hash to the console, along with "Here is your cup of Coffee." and "Thanks for patronising us." messages.
-If the transaction fails, the function logs an error message to the console, indicating the value of amount that was used in the attempted transaction.
+If the transaction is successful, the function logs the transaction hash to the console, along with success messages.
+But if it fails, an error message is returned.

 To test out our code function, we run this in the terminal;